danielnixon/eslint-plugin-total-functions/README.md

 ### total-functions/no-unsafe-subscript

-Bans unsafe array and object subscript access, for example:
+Bans unsafe array and object member access, for example:

 ```typescript
 const a: string[] = [];